ritvikj7/LambdaRays/README.md

 We call ourselves: optional awesome team name.

+## Acknowledgments

+We surely built on the work of others!
+Here are resources and people we got support from:

++ A list of acknowledgments with a brief explanation of support received, e.g.:
+  "We used Github Copilot extensively to generate first-pass implementations of chunks of the project that we had specified.
+  We then manually adjusted and adapted these to our needs."

 ## Product Pitch

 Replace this with a pitch for your project and the problem it solves.
 This is your vision for what the project